mastodon/documentation/content/en/methods/notifications_alpha.md

 expand_accounts
 : String.
 One of `full` (default) or `partial_avatars`.
 When set to `partial_avatars`, some accounts will not be rendered in full in the returned `accounts` list but will be instead returned in stripped-down form in the `partial_accounts` list.
 The most recent account in a notification group is always rendered in full in the `accounts` attribute.

+grouped_types[]
+: Array of String.
+Restrict which notification types can be grouped.
+Use this if there are notification types for which your client does not support grouping.
+If omitted, the server will group notifications of all types it supports (currently, `favourite` and `reblog`).
+If you do not want any notification grouping, use [GET `/api/v1/notifications`]({{< relref "methods/notifications#get" >}}) instead.

 #### Response

 Sample call with limit=2.